How to delay your period - is it safe to take norethisterone?

 A blood clotting disorder might also cause frequent and large period blood clots.

 Heavy bleeding and clotting could, of course, also be a sign of something more sinister, like womb or uterine cancer - although, as Mackay points out: "That's very rare before the menopause."

 The pill is traditionally taken for 21 days, followed by a seven-day break, during which time you have what's known as a 'withdrawal bleed', similar to a period.
 Alternatively though, you can choose to take the pill continuously without a break, or take it for several months at a time followed by a break.
-If you are taking several packs back-to-back, followed by a pill break, this may cause your withdrawal bleed to be heavier, with more clots, than usual - or it may have the opposite effect.
+If you are taking several packs back-to-back, followed by a pill break, this may cause your withdrawal bleed to be heavier, with more period blood clots, than usual - or it may have the opposite effect.